tboy1337/PR2MD/README.md

 - Rate limited by GitHub API (60 requests/hour without authentication)
 - Requires internet connection to fetch data
 - Large PRs with extensive diffs may generate very large Markdown files
+- Issues can be downloaded, but PRs accessed via the `/issues/` endpoint will show as issues (use `/pull/` or explicit `pr` type for PRs)

 ## License